opengeospatial/geoapi/src/main/metanorma/README.md

 This directory contains the source files of GeoAPI standard.

-* `document.adoc` — the main standard document with references to all sections.
+* `standard.adoc` — the main standard document with references to all sections.
 * `sections`      — each section of the standard document in a separate document.
 * `requirements`  — requirements and requirement classes referenced in `normative_text.adoc`.
 * `tests`         — conformance test suite.